stefanoghinelli/knative-addon/README.md

   plugins:
     kustomize:
       - name: knative
-        folder: ./plugins/kustomize/knative-kourier
+        folder: github.com/stefanoghinelli/knative-kustomize-manifests//katalog/knative-kourier?ref=main
 ```

 `furyctl` deploys it with kapp, so the annotations in the package are used to apply CRDs, the Operator and the Knative stack in the correct order.

 > [!NOTE]
-> `config.domain` is left for SD users to set explicitly, exactly like SD's own ingress module leaves `baseDomain` to be supplied by them.
-By default KnativeService URLs use `*.svc.cluster.local`, reachable from inside the cluster; SD users set a real external domain with a kustomize patch on KnativeServing's `spec.config.domain`.
+> This package intentionally leaves `KnativeServing.spec.config.domain` unset, just as the SD ingress module does not provide a `baseDomain`.
+Knative Services therefore use the default `{service}.{namespace}.svc.cluster.local` URLs, which are reachable only from within the cluster.
+To configure an external domain, patch `spec.config.domain` on the `KnativeServing` resource defined in [`katalog/knative-kourier/platform.yaml`](katalog/knative-kourier/platform.yaml).

 ## Examples